Vaishnavi1441/WeatherApp/README.md

-# Weather App
+# Project Title

-Weather App displays weather of entered city.
+A brief description of what this project does and who it's for

-## Languages Used
+## Tech Stack

-HTML,CSS,JAVASCRIPT, Weather APIs.
+**Client:** HTML, CSS, JavaScript, API

 ## Demo